hifly81/prometheus-csvplot/README.md

 ### Metrics config

-List of promethues metrics to be collected, must be listed into file:<br>
+List of promethues metrics to be collected.<br>
+By default metrics are listed in file:<br>
-*config/metrics.txt*
+*config/metrics.txt* <br>
+If you want to use a custom metrics file, put it in config directory <br>
+e.g. *config/metrics_haproxy.txt*

 ### Namespace config